 If the total number of Detector Boards is 8 or fewer, you can use a Small System (Fig. 3.4).
-This consists of a single Detector Unit (defined in Detector Unit (page 6)) connected to a Host PC.
+This consists of a single Detector Unit (defined in Detector Unit (page 7)) connected to a Host PC.
 A Detector Unit (DU) can have anywhere between 1 and 8 DBs plugged into it.
 The initial estimate of the number of DBs in your system may need to be increased to support the camera topology.
 In the Small System, the default coincidence processing algorithm searches for coincidences between singles events that originate on different DBs, but it doesn't allow coincidences between singles events that originate on the same DB.
 Thus, more DBs may be necessary to allow all the desired coincidences, as none of the modules in a DB can be in coincidence with each other.

-As an example, consider a four-headed PET system, where each head consists of a 3x3 array of detector modules and each detector module has five analog outputs.
+As an example, consider a four-headed PET system, where each head consists of a 2x2 array of detector modules and each detector module has five analog outputs.
 The OpenPET system would be configured as follows.
-Each 32-channel DB would service 6 detector modules, using 30 analog channels and leaving two channels on each DB unused.
-As the system consists of 36 detector modules (four heads of nine modules each), the initial estimate for the number of DBs is six.
+Each 16-channel DB would service 3 detector modules, using 15 analog channels and leaving one channels on each DB unused.
+As the system consists of 16 detector modules (four heads of four modules each), the initial estimate for the number of DBs is six.
 To see whether the appropriate coincidences can be accommodated, we first try to distribute the detector modules as follows.
-DB 0 services six modules from head 0, DB 1 services three modules from head 0 and three from head 1, DB 2 services six modules from head 2, DB 4 services three modules from head 2 and three from head 3, and DB 5 services six modules from head 3.
-Unfortunately, this will not work, as two Detector Boards (numbers 1 and 4) service modules from two different heads, which means that the system will not look for all possible coincidences between detector modules that are in different heads.
+DB 0 services three modules from head 0, DB 1 services one modules from head 0 and two from head 1, DB 2 services two modules from head 1 and one from head 2, DB 3 services three modules from head 2, DB 4 services three modules from head 3, and DB 5 services one modules from head 3.
+Unfortunately, this will not work, as two Detector Boards (numbers 1 and 2) service modules from two different heads, which means that the system will not look for all possible coincidences between detector modules that are in different heads.
 No amount of redistributing the modules among the DBs will satisfy these criteria either.
 Thus, the only way the coincidence criteria can be satisfied (using the default coincidence processing software) is to use two DBs per head, for a total of eight Detector Boards.
-While the coincidence processing software can be rewritten to allow coincidences between two singles events that originate in the same DB, this is likely to take significantly longer and cost more than purchasing two additional Detector Boards.
+While the coincidence processing software can be rewritten to allow coincidences between two singles events that originate in the same DB, this is likely to make the firmware more complex and take significantly longer and cost more than purchasing two additional Detector Boards.